smart-classic/smart_docs/guide/quickstart.md

    * <http://localhost:8000/smartapp/index.html>

-For this tutorial we simply use webpy to serve the static `index.html` file.
-In a real system you would typically use a webserver such as Apache to serve static files, but `webpy's` built-in webserver works fine for demonstration purposes.
+For this tutorial we simply use [web.py](http://webpy.org) to serve the static `index.html` file.
+In a real system you would typically use a webserver such as Apache to serve static files, but `web.py's` built-in webserver works fine for demonstration purposes.

-### Install Python and webpy
+### Install Python and web.py

 Depending on your environment you may need to install Python and web.py.
 Follow the [install web.py guide](http://webpy.org/install) if you need to do this.

-### webpy Server Script
+### web.py Server Script

 {% highlight python %}
 import web